 4. Dont stress too much about school work

-Unless you are trekking a short section of the BNT over the school holidays, chances are you will have taken your child out of school and be commited to home-schooling for a year or so.
+Unless you are trekking a short section of the BNT over the school holidays, chances are you will have taken your child out of school and be committed to home-schooling for a year or so.

 Home schooling conventionally on the trail can be difficult.
 Because you are limited by how much weight you and your animals can carry, this makes it impossible to carry a plethora of books or worksheets.
 It is also impossible to reply on the internet or electronic devices for educational resources, due to the challenge of minimal phone reception or power sources.
 In addition, trekking the BNT with animals doesn’t leave a lot of spare time, and often once camp has been set up at the end of a long day, small ones do not have the energy for pages of maths sums!
 After experimenting with a few different resources and schooling routines, We now have only two school books- one for Maths and one for English.
 We work on a little of each every day, as well as a journal entry, usually illustrated with something we saw on the trail that day.
 Finally, we read a LOT on the Kindle, as we cannot afford the added weight of books.